stfgrz/ess-study_plan_builder/README.md

-# MSc Economics Study Plan Builder
+# ESS Study Plan Builder

 A comprehensive web-based application for planning your Bocconi MSc in Economics and Social Sciences course schedule with drag-and-drop functionality, multiple plan management, credits tracking, and import/export capabilities.